 Last year as college freshman, narrator Cal was infected by exotic goth Morgan with a parasite that caused following girlfriends to become vampire-like ghouls he calls parasite-positives "Peeps".
 A carrier without symptoms, he hunts his progeny for the centuries old bureaucratic Night Watch.
 But victims are showing more sanity, pretty human Lacey is pushing his buttons, and her apartment building basement houses fierce hordes of ravening rats, red-eyed cats, and monstrous worms that threaten all.
 Morgan has the secret to a centuries-old conspiracy and upcoming battle to save the human race.

-Peeps is about a guy named Cal who’s been infected with a parasite: vampirism.
-Unfortunately, he’s also infected some of his girlfriends, and he must now hunt them down and bring them back to the Night Watch– a secret organization dedicated to keeping the lid on this nasty Peep problem– for rehabilitation.
+Peeps is about a guy named Cal who’s been infected with a parasite which causes vampirism.
+Unfortunately, he’s also infected some of his girlfriends.
+Now he’s gotta hunt them down and bring them back to the Night Watch– a secret organization dedicated to keeping the lid on this nasty Peep problem– for rehabilitation.

 Read: December 2008